 Parc de la Ciutadella is the perfect spot for an afternoon siesta.
-The central location of this park attract a diverse mix of people.
+The central location of this park attracts a diverse mix of people.
 Locals come to practice yoga, attend a boot camp, play music or simply hang out with their friends.
-Whatever you come to do here; to me it’s like a free circus and it’s my favourite relax spot in the centre.
+Whatever you come to do here; to me, it’s like a free circus and it’s my favourite relaxing spot in the centre.
 There’s so much to see here that you can easily be entertained for a couple of hours.
-So sit back and enjoy the show, your picnic and some cold beers and have a well deserved rest after all the walking today
+So sit back and enjoy the show, your picnic and some cold beers and have a well-deserved rest after all the walking today

-After the siesta in the park it’s back to do some more exploring.
+After the siesta in the park, it’s back to do some more exploring.
 Leave the park and walk into El Born, another part of the old city where history is all around.
-When you walk up to the central part of this neighbourhood, take a short cut through the beautiful El Born Centre de Cultura.
+When you walk up to the central part of this neighbourhood, take a shortcut through the beautiful El Born Centre de Cultura.
 It used to be the main market of this neighbourhood, designed in the style of iron architecture.
-Nowadays it’s a cultural centre and you can see some archeological remains of the medieval buildings of the city.
+Nowadays it’s a cultural centre and you can see some archaeological remains of the medieval buildings of the city.

-When you exit on the other side, you have arrived to the lively centre of this small neighbourhood, Passeig del Born.
-There are many bars here, but first wander off into the small streets because this is the best neighbourhood for original and cute small boutiques like La Comercial or Henna Morena.
-Shops are open until 20.00h or some even until 21.00h so plenty of time to discover some beauties and shop some souvenirs.
+When you exit on the other side, you have arrived in the lively centre of this small neighbourhood, Passeig del Born.
+There are many bars here but first, wander off into the small streets because this is the best neighbourhood for original and cute small boutiques like La Comercial or Henna Morena.
+Shops are open until 20.00h or some even until 21.00h so plenty of time to discover some beauties and shop for some souvenirs.

-Don’t forget to visit the Santa Maria del Mar, in my opinion the most beautiful church in town.
-It was build by and for the poor people of Barcelona, as the rich elite used to go to the Gothic cathedral.
-You can still see the builders visible on the doors of the church, carrying the stones on their back all the way from the Montjuic mountain to El Born.
+Don’t forget to visit the Santa Maria del Mar, in my opinion, the most beautiful church in town.
+It was built by and for the poor people of Barcelona, as the rich elite used to go to the Gothic cathedral.
+You can still see the builders visible on the doors of the church, carrying the stones on their backs all the way from the Montjuic mountain to El Born.
 Inside the church is impressive; simple but beautifully decorated.
-Many weddings take place her, you might be lucky and catch a glimpse of it!
+Many weddings take place here, you might be lucky and catch a glimpse of them!

 Yesterday you covered the bars in edgy Raval, today it’s time for a fashionable night out.
 Born is bursting with cocktail bars and so don’t leave the neighbourhood but browse through the streets after dinner for some fancy drinks.
 One of the best cocktail bars in the world, as they actually have been awarded, is Paradiso.
-A fun experience, as you enter this bar ‘ speak easy’ style, through the door of the fridge of a Pastrami bar.
-This is real upper class cocktail, and the drinks are not cheap but very special!
+A fun experience, as you enter this bar ‘speakeasy-style’, through the door of the fridge of a Pastrami bar.
+This is a real upper-class cocktail, and the drinks are not cheap but very special!